magento/merchdocs/src/sales/shipments-create.md

 **Method 2:** Using the shipment page

-   This method is allowed only if the shipment for the order was already created from the order page.
+This method is only allowed if the order shipment has already been created from the order page.
-   You can modify shipping and tracking information as needed using the direct shipment page.
-For doing it, do the following:
+You can modify shipping and tracking information as needed using the direct shipment page:

 1. On the _Admin_ sidebar, go to **Sales** > **Shipments**.